natcap/invest.users-guide/source/coastal_blue_carbon.rst

  * We assume all storage and accumulation occurs in the biomass and soil pools.
  * We ignore increases in stock and accumulation with growth and aging of habitats.
  * We assume that carbon is stored and accumulated linearly through time between the current and future scenarios.
+ * We assume that, after a disturbance event occurs, the disturbed carbon is emitted over time at an exponential decay rate.
  * We assume that some human activities that may degrade coastal ecosystems do not disturb carbon in the sediments.

 Data Needs